indeep-xyz/mem-echo/README.md

 mem-echo
 =====

-this shell script hold the text data from STDIN. the held data is echoed to pipe file by user signals.
+this shell script hold the text data from STDIN. the held data is echoed to named pipe.

 ## USAGE